gvwilson/thirdbit/src/fiction/darker-web/index.md

 Eight years have passed.
 President Thornberg retired for health reasons.
-Students still make jokes about his office being haunted.
+Students make jokes about his office being haunted.

-Nikhil Jayaramath is thinking about retiring too.
+Nila Jayaramath is thinking about retiring too.
-He is still young,
-by academic standards,
-but the digitization project has suffered from one setback after another.
+She is still young by academic standards, but the digitization project has suffered from one setback after another.
 Students make jokes about it,
 too,
 but there is always an undercurrent of uncertainty when they do.

-Nikhil neatens the unread papers stacked on the corner of his desk and sighs.
+Nila neatens the unread papers stacked on the corner of her desk and sighs.
 At least the university's latest industry partner hasn't gone bust—yet.
 The first company went from a rising star to the butt of jokes on late-night talk shows shortly after the first scans were delivered.
-The company that bought its smoking remains for pennies on the dollar collapsed after its founders got involved in some new age nonsense that the professor never really understood.
+The company that bought its smoking remains for pennies on the dollar collapsed after its founders got involved in some new age nonsense that she never really understood.
 The company that currently owns the contract seems more interested in things with "crypto" in their name.
-Miskatonic hasn't seen nearly the revenue that Bernadette Allen promised before her disappearance, which has been the subject of sensationalized episodes on several true crime shows.
+They are selling copies of the special collection to whoever will buy them, but Miskatonic still hasn't seen nearly the revenue that Bernadette Allen promised before her disappearance
+(which has been the subject of sensationalized episodes on several true crime shows).

-He starts at a knock on his door.
+She starts at a knock on her door.
 "Come in?"
-He still has the carefully-cultivated accent that makes so many sentences sound like questions.
+She still has the carefully-cultivated accent that makes so many sentences sound like questions.
-It no longer catches the interest of attractive men and women the way it used to—or rather, it does, but the only ones who stay interested are damaged enough to be excited by the weight the professor seems to carry on his shoulders, and he is not damaged enough himself to reciprocate.
+It no longer catches the interest of attractive men and women the way it used to—or rather, it does, but the only ones who stay interested are damaged enough to be excited by the weight the professor seems to carry on her shoulders, and she is not damaged enough herself to reciprocate.

-His door opens.
+Her door opens.
-"Got a minute?"
+"Got a minute?
+I hear you're the person to talk to about the special collection."
-Professor Bradley Maung recently joined the computer science department.
+Professor Bradley Maung enters without waiting for an answer.
-He is young, ambitious, and talented, though not quite talented enough for the sort of university he would like to be at.
+He recently joined the computer science department, and is young, ambitious, and talented, though not quite talented enough for the sort of university he would like to be at.

-Professor Maung steps in without waiting for an answer.
-"I hear you're the person to talk to about the special collection."
-When Professor Jayaramath admits that he is,
-Professor Maung launches into what is obviously a rehearsed speech.
+When Professor Jayaramath admits that she is, Professor Maung launches into an obviously rehearsed speech.
 He does machine learning,
 which is teaching machines to learn rather than using them *to* learn, ha ha,